ali1845/pythonNotes/Stacks.md

   - Points at the last element inserted in the list.
   - The last element inserted is to be retrieved first.

-It is very convenient to implement stacks and queues with linked.
+It is very convenient to implement stacks and queues with links.

 ### Implementing Stacks using the Object `collections.deque`

-**Stacks uses LIFO approach:**
+**Stacks uses the LIFO approach:**

-Last element inseted in the list should be the first one to come out.
+The last element inserted in the list should be the first one to come out.

 ###### Example
 A history function in a web browser.
-That allows user to go back to the previous web page.
-So the last page a user visited will be loaded when the back button is pressed.
+That allows the user to go back to the previous web page.
+So the last page a user visits will be loaded when the back button is pressed.

 - Creating a stack for the web browser history using `deque`:

-  - The url links of the history will be added in the stacks using `.appendleft()` because we want the last element added to the list at the top.
+  - The URL links of the history will be added in the stacks using `.appendleft()` because we want the last element added to the list at the top.

         from collections import deque